Careerpreneurial Strategies for Career Success

 Canadians who keep a constant eye out for emerging and growing opportunities and embrace ongoing professional development do better than others.
 By scripting their own career path instead of waiting for someone else to do it, they find and secure better opportunities.

 Personal career development is a crucial component of careerpreneurialism.
-This is why leading Canadian career organizations such as Career Professionals of Canada (CPC), The Canadian Education and Research Institute for Counselling (CERIC), and Canadian Career Development Foundation (CCDF) have made it a great part of their mission to raise awareness and disseminate crucial information on the value of Career Development.
+This is why leading Canadian career organizations such as Career Professionals of Canada (CPC), The Canadian Education and Research Institute for Counselling (CERIC), Canadian Council for Career Development (3CD), and Canadian Career Development Foundation (CCDF) have made it a great part of their mission to raise awareness and disseminate crucial information on the value of career development.

-Careerpreneurialism is a new concept which is gaining ground.
-Here’s a tip sheet that you can share with entrepreneurial job seekers and workers who want to stay at the leading edge of their own career development.
+Careerpreneurialism is a concept coined by Career Professionals of Canada and the idea is gaining ground.
+Here’s a tip sheet of careerpreneurial strategies that you can share with job seekers and workers who want to stay at the leading edge of their own career development.

 - Think building blocks.
 Ensure that you can clearly and persuasively describe your key competencies that contribute most to your employability.
 Your competencies are components that you can assemble in new configurations as you move through your career.